Jorduin/Guides-by-a-Goldfish/README.md

-- 👋 Hi, I’m @Jorduin, Jordan Anders
+- 👋 Hi, I’m @Jorduin, Jordan A.
 - 👀 I've been learning zVM and decided to share the tools I made for myself to help guide me through administrative and installation tasks.
 - 🌱 I'm currently working on zVM 7.3 and learning about SUSE.
 - 💞️ It is my hope that these guides will provide usable rails for others to get from Point A to Point B, learning via first-hand experience